Store

 Create or update resources and groups within the state tree.

-] (string): An optional string that allows you to specify a path in the state treeyou are updating.
-Passing this can allow you to type less code, as it allows you to "drill" into
+] (string): An optional string that allows you to specify a path in the state tree

 the state tree to update a specific resource or group.

-] (Object): This allows you to further specify the sections of the state tree that you wishto update.
+] (Object): This allows you to further specify the sections of the state tree that you wish

-, whichdetermines whether or not existing resource data is merged with what you pass in.
-The default is
+determines whether or not existing resource data is merged with what you pass in.
+The default is true

 None.